-- 8.1.
-All material information about the corporation which could adversely affect its viability or the interests of the stockholders shall be publicly and timely disclosed.
-Such information shall include among others, earnings results, acquisition or disposition of assets, off balance sheet transactions, related party transactions and direct and indirect remuneration of members of the Board and Management.
-All such information shall be disclosed through the appropriate Exchange mechanisms and submissions to the Commission. - 8.2.
-The reports or disclosures required under this Manual shall be prepared and submitted to the Commission by the responsible Committee or Officer through the Corporation's Compliance Officer; - 8.3.
-All disclosed information shall be released via the approved stock exchange procedure for company announcements as well as through the annual report. - 8.4.
-The Board shall commit at all times to fully disclose material information dealings.
-It shall cause the filing of all required information for the interest of the stakeholders. - 8.5.
-This manual shall be available for inspection by any stockholder of the Corporation at reasonable times on business days. - 8.6.
-The Compliance Officer shall provide copies of the Manual to all directors, division and department heads to ensure the thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - 8.7.
+- 9.4.2.
+The corporation should disclose its policies governing Related Party Transactions (RPTs) and other unusual or infrequently occurring transactions in their Manual on Corporate Governance.
+The material or significant RPTs reviewed and approved during the year should be disclosed in its Annual Corporate Governance Report. - 9.5.
+This manual shall be available for inspection by any stockholder of the Corporation at reasonable times on business days. - 9.6.
+The Compliance Officer shall provide copies of the Manual to all directors, division and department heads to ensure the thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - 9.7.
 An adequate number of printed copies of this Manual must be reproduced under the supervision of the Compliance Officer, with a minimum of at least one (1) hard copy of the Manual per department.

-ARTICLE 9: MONITORING AND ASSESSMENT
+ARTICLE 10: MONITORING AND ASSESSMENT

-- 9.1.
-Each committee shall report regularly to the Board of Directors. - 9.2.
-The Compliance Officer shall establish an evaluation system to determine and measure compliance with this Manual.
-Any violation thereof shall subject the responsible officer or employee to the penalty provided under Article 10 of this Manual. - 9.3.
+- 10.1.
+Each committee shall report regularly to the Board of Directors. - 10.2.
+The Compliance Officer shall establish an evaluation system to determine and measure compliance with this Manual, the criteria and process to determine the performance of the Board, the individual directors, and committees.
+This evaluation system should allow for a feedback mechanism from the shareholders.
+Any violation thereof shall subject the responsible officer or employee to the penalty provided under Article 10 of this Manual. - 10.3.
+The Board should conduct an annual self-assessment of its performance, including the performance of the Chairman, individual members and committees.
+Every three years, the assessment may be supported by an external facilitator. - 10.4.
 The establishment of such evaluation system, including the features thereof, shall be disclosed in the Corporation's annual report (SEC Form 17-A) or in such form of report that is applicable to the Corporation.
-The adoption of such performance evaluation system must be covered by a Board approval. - 9.4.
-This Manual shall be subject to periodic review by the Board.
+The adoption of such performance evaluation system must be covered by a Board approval.

-9.5.
-All business processes and practices being performed within any department or business unit of the Corporation that are not consistent with any portion of this Manual shall be revoked unless upgraded to the compliant extent.
+- 10.5.
+This Manual shall be subject to periodic review by the Board. - 10.6.
+All business processes and practices being performed within any department of business unit of the Corporation that are not consistent with any portion of this Manual shall be revoked unless upgraded to the competent extent.

-ARTICLE 10: PENALTIES FOR NON-COMPLIANCE WITH THE MANUAL.
+ARTICLE 11: PENALTIES FOR NON-COMPLIANCE WITH THE MANUAL

-- 10.1.
-To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the corporation's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provision of this Manual: - 10.1.1.
-In case of first violation, the subject person shall be reprimanded. - 10.1.2.
+- 11.1.
+To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the corporation's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provision of this Manual: - 11.1.1.
+In case of first violation, the subject person shall be reprimanded. - 11.1.2.
 Suspension from office shall be imposed in case of a second violation.
-The duration of the suspension shall depend on the gravity of the violation. - 10.1.3.
-For a third violation, the maximum penalty of removal from office shall be imposed. - 10.2.
-The commission of a third violation of this Manual by any member of the Board of the Corporation or its subsidiaries and affiliates shall be a sufficient cause for removal from directorship, subject to the provisions of the Corporation Code. - 10.3.
+The duration of the suspension shall depend of the gravity of the violation. - 11.1.3.
+For a third violation, the maximum penalty or removal from office shall be imposed. - 11.2.
+The commission of a third violation of this Manual by any member of the Board of the Corporation or its subsidiaries and affiliates shall be a sufficient cause for removal from directorship, subject to the provisions of the Corporation Code. - 11.3.
 The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation for further review and approval by the Board.